baev/hamcrest-optional/README.md

 ## Usage

-The artifact available at Maven Central:
+The artifact is available at Maven Central:

 ```xml
 <dependency>